-Sr. No. Description Particulars 9 Valuation or other external party report relied upon Not Applicable 10 Any other information that may be relevant All relevant/imp setting out mat Act, 2013.
-The provided on a v 11 Any advance paid or received for the contract or arrangement, if any No payment/red transactions.
-12 Details of comparative advantage gained from RPT vis-à-vis transaction with any other unrelated party As provided in a part of this Expl 13 Impact of the transaction on the Company's financials A cost-effective ultimately enha
+Sr. No. Description Particulars 9 Valuation or other external party report relied upon Not Applicable 10 Any other information that may be relevant All relevant/important information forms part of this Explanatory Statement setting out material facts pursuant to Section 102(1) of the Companies Act, 2013.
+The following additional information, though not mandatory, is provided on a voluntary basis.
+11 Any advance paid or received for the contract or arrangement, if any No payment/receipt of advance is given/ taken or is envisaged for these transactions.
+12 Details of comparative advantage gained from RPT vis-à-vis transaction with any other unrelated party As provided in Sr. No. 8 and "Background and rationale", which forms part of this Explanatory Statement to the Resolution.
+13 Impact of the transaction on the Company's financials A cost-effective functional support or shared services arrangement would ultimately enhance the Company's financial performance positively.